 Should I say I have a criminal record on my application?

 You should not lie about your criminal record, but do not give more information than the question asks.

-- If it asks if you have any felonies, and you only have misdemeanors, answer “No.”
+- If you are asked if you have any felonies but you only have misdemeanors, answer “No.”

-- If it asks you to list any convictions during the last 10 years, don’t list convictions that happened more than 10 years ago.
+- If you are asked to list any convictions during the last 10 years, don’t list convictions that happened more than 10 years ago.

-- If you have to list your record to answer the question, also explain what you learned from your experience.
-And say how you have changed.
+- If you have to talk about your criminal record, also explain how you have changed and what you learned from your experience, and say how you have changed.

 Where can I learn more about working with a criminal record?

 Can a potential employer make me take a drug test when I apply?

 Yes.
 But first he or she must give you written notice.
 If the test is positive, you must have a second test to make sure the first test was accurate.

 You have a right to get a copy of the test results, and the employer can’t share your test results with anyone else.